-The most widely accepted account of the nine forms of Durga is the one found in the Devi Mahatmya – Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skanda Mata, Katyayani, Kalaratri, Maha Gowri and Siddhidayini.
+The most widely accepted account of the nine forms of Durga, Navadurga is the one found in the Devi Mahatmya – Shailaputri, Brahmacharini, Chandraghanta, Kushmanda, Skanda Mata, Katyayani, Kalaratri, Maha Gowri and Siddhidayini.

 ‘Navratri’ in Sanskrit translates to ‘nine nights’.
 It occurs in the post-monsoon autumn festival called Sharad Navratri that is the most observed in the honor of the divine feminine Devi (Durga).
 The festival is celebrated in the bright half of the Hindu calendar month Ashwin, which typically falls in the Gregorian months of September and October.

-Navratri is separated into sets of three days in which First three days of Navratri are dedicated to Goddess Durga, the Goddess of power and energy.
-Next three days of Navratri are dedicated to Goddess Lakshmi, the Goddess of wealth and prosperity.
-The final three days belong to Goddess Saraswati who is worshipped to acquire the spiritual knowledge.
+Navratri is separated into sets of three days in which the First three days of Navratri are dedicated to Goddess Durga, the Goddess of power and energy.
+The next three days of Navratri are dedicated to Goddess Lakshmi, the Goddess of wealth and prosperity.
+The final three days belong to Goddess Saraswati who is worshipped to acquire spiritual knowledge.